CCT-token/compiler-compiler-technology/README.md

 *a compiler creating compilers.*
 The CCS is a tool, enabling programs to compile any source code.

-The CCS has a specific Source Grammar Definition Language, which is
+The CCS has a specific Source Grammar Definition Language (SGDL), which is
 used as an input to generate a target parser with additional code,
 compiled and linked into an executable program.

 After the Compiler Compiler System runs, it creates a program
 that is ready to compile source code and also it is
-ready to generate Compiler Compiler (CC) syntax controlled binary, as well as it is
+ready to generate Compiler Compiler System (CCS) Syntax-Controlled Binary, as well as it is
 ready to decompile the binary to its original definition.

-The Compiler Compiler System's (CCS) important feature of generating
+The Compiler Compiler System's important feature of generating
-CC syntax controlled binary and then decompling that binary to its
+CCS Syntax-Controlled Binary and then decompling that binary to its
 original form will prove to provide solutions to many technological
 slowdowns: Compilation, Interoperability, Obfuscation, Security,
 Content Management, Scaleability, Standardization.